tonypags/resume/FAQ.md

 ### What type of role am I looking for?
 - Post-provisioning server and desktop environments using PowerShell, Azure, and 365.
 No issues learning other tools.
-- Creating tools for use in data consumption.
+- Creating tools for use in data consumption, post-provisioning, and quality assurance.
 - Writing logic for business processes.
 I need to be on a team and have a leader that respects my talents and shortcomings, assigns me appropriately, and who keeps challenging me.